WHAT TO EXPECT FROM ME ON YOUR WEDDING DAY

 If you're tight on time, I highly recommend choosing sunset for your couple's portraits.
 Let's sneak away during dinner and take advantage of the perfect lighting!
 Simply schedule time accordingly in between speeches and we'll be able to sneak away easily!

 Considering hiring a videographer?
 Choose carefully.
-There are so many types of photography and videography styles, and it works to your benefit if ours match.
-I document weddings as they naturally unfold, and having a videographer trying to stage cheesy moments will negatively impact the organic, candid vibes throughout the day.
+Just like with photography, there are many types of videography styles.
+It will work to your benefit if my style matches your videographer's style.
+I document weddings as they naturally unfold, and having a videographer trying to stage cheesy moments will negatively impact the type of candid and natural photos you have hired me to capture.

 Look for a videographer who describes their style as candid, documentary or photojournalistic.